moabukar/CKA-Exercises/README.md

   <img width="360" src="ckalogo1.jpeg">
 </p>

+Note: The repository is currently not compelete and we are working on trying to get good content out very soon.
+Thank you for your patience!

 A set of curated exercises to help prepare you for the Certified Kubernetes Administrator Exam by the Cloud Native Computing Foundation

 ## Contributing